Hoverbear/hoverbear.org/_posts/2014-11-14-init-configuration.md

 title: "Init - Configuration"

 tags:
- - Init
   - Tutorials
- - CSC499
 ---

 An initialization system's main interface with the user is through it's configuration scripts and service files.
-Let's take a look at what this looks like for systemd and OpenRC.
+Let's take a look at what this looks like for `systemd` and OpenRC.

 With systemd, daemon configuration is handled by `.toml` configuration files.
 With OpenRC, this task is performed by shell scripts.